 2. If you haven’t done so already install Lightroom Classic on your computer.

 To start, check which subscription plan you have as Lightroom Classic isn’t included in the Lightroom (1 TB) plan.
 In this case you need to speak to Adobe’s support team to help you switch plans.
-The Photography Plan (20 GB) is the one you need.
+The Photography (20 GB) plan is the one you need.
 You can click here to check out the plans on the Adobe website.

 3. Open Lightroom Classic and go to Lightroom Classic > Preferences > Lightroom Sync (Mac) | Edit > Preferences > Lightroom Sync (PC).